Making to Learn

 During the spring and summer of 2018, as part of our commitment to action research around transforming school, Mount Vernon began producing a short documentary film so that we might share various aspects of our journey during the last few years.
 What's here now is a first-cut trailer of the emerging documentary.
-When the final cut of the film is ready in early spring 2019, we plan to share the film as a resource for other schools and organizations that are striving to create and nurture maker communities.
+When the final cut of the film is ready in early summer 2019, we plan to share the film as a resource for other schools and organizations that are striving to create and nurture maker communities.

 Additionally, our leaders in the Maker, Design and Engineering program are creating and sharing videos, podcasts and other resources in growing libraries of episodes and short courses, so that other programs might benefit from and build upon all that we are experiencing and learning.
 The first batch of these resources are ready now and can be found below.

 At the launch of this website resource for building a maker community, we are releasing five lesson pages that we call "Laps."
 You can find Laps 1-5 linked in the area below.

 Each of the Laps consists of four sections.These four organizing components provide you with a video explanation of how we've structured our Maker, Design and Engineering (MDE) program; background context; additional resources to peruse, and an invitation to tinker and try something yourself.